German rail strike threatens new bottlenecks for business | DW | 23.08.2021

 Last week, a survey of 3,000 companies by Germany's DIHK Chambers of Industry and Commerce found 83% of firms were concerned about price increases or supply chain bottlenecks for raw materials, intermediate products and goods.

-The logistics sector is keen to avoid the almost nine-monthlong rail strikes seen in 2014/15 that left the rail freight sector paralyzed both in Germany and across Europe.
+The logistics sector is keen to avoid a repeat of the lengthy rail strikes seen in 2014/15 that left the rail freight sector paralyzed both in Germany and across Europe.

-The Institute for the German Economy (IW Köln) predicted that the chemicals, automotive and steel sectors, which rely heavily on rail freight, would be worst affected this time.
+The German Economic Institute (IW Köln) predicts that the chemicals, automotive and steel sectors, which rely heavily on rail freight, would be worst affected this time.

-Plummeting passenger numbers at the height of COVID lockdowns left the national rail operator nursing heavy losses.
+Plummeting passenger numbers at the height of COVID-19 lockdowns left the national rail operator nursing heavy losses.

 DB's losses reached €2.9 billion in 2020 and €1.4 billion for the first half of this year.
 As a result, the company was forced to request a €500 million bailout from the German government.